dereneaton/ipyrad/newdocs/3-installation.rst

     # that the -O flag is a capital o not a zero.
     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh

-    # Install miniconda.
-Follow the directions, by default it will propose installing
-    # to your home directory, which should be fine, e.g., `/home/user/miniconda3`
-    # When asked yes/no whether to append the miniconda directory to $PATH, say yes.
+    # Install miniconda into $HOME/miniconda3
     bash Miniconda3-latest-Linux-x86_64.sh -b

-    # You could now quit and reopen the terminal, or just run the following command
-    # which reloads your ~/.bashrc so that miniconda will now be in your path.
+    # Make it so miniconda is always in your PATH when you open a terminal.
-    # This is necessary so that the conda program can be found from the terminal by
-    # simply typing conda.
+    echo 'PATH=$HOME/miniconda3/bin/:$PATH' >> ~/.bashrc
     source ~/.bashrc

     # test that conda is installed.
-This will print info about your conda install.
+Will print info about your conda install.
     conda info